henspace/text2lesson-docs/docs/formatting/using-wikimedia-commons.md

 # ![Wikimedia commons logo](../assets/third-party/32px-Nuvola_commons_icon.svg.png) Using Wikimedia Commons

 [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) is a fantastic resource for free images.
-Because it is such a good source, _Text2Lesson_ provides special support for images you might find there.
-Follow these simple steps to use an image from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) in _Text2Lesson_.
+Because it is such a good source, _RapidQandA_ provides special support for images you might find there.
+Follow these simple steps to use an image from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) in _RapidQandA_.

 1. Go to [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page).
 1. Use the search tools to find the image you want.